CodeCrux/codecrux.github.io/_posts/2015-04-16-why-you-should-speak-at-meetups.md

 ---
-layout: blog
+layout: post
+keywords: meetup, ruby on rails meetup, Software developers, Speaking experts, speaking beginners, ruby conferences
 title: Why You Should Speak At Meetups and Conferences
 description: You do important and interesting things problem to solve during her/his career.
 There are so many stories to be told.
 We would like to listen to those stories.
-keywords: meetup, ruby on rails meetup, Software developers, Speaking experts, speaking beginners, ruby conferences
+image: /img/blogs/ruby-conf-india.png
+permalink: blog/:title
+author: Shyam Mohan
+category: Ruby on Rails
+date: 2017-09-26T02:44:00.000Z
 ---

 <div class="blog-post-banner bg-green">